moorekevin/dtu-02476-mlops-project/reports/README.md

 > *using a custom container: ...*
 >
 > Answer:

-We made use on GCP mostly to train our model but also to deploy our API.
+We used GCP to train our model (primarily) and deploy our API.

-Regarding the training, after some experimentation we used an n1-standard (high cpu) instance with balanced configurations for CPU and memory, which provided sufficient resources for our workloads without unnecessary overhead.
-In highnsight, we could have used an instance with less RAM but since we weren't in danger of overspending our credits we did not spend too much time on that.
-High CPU was however crucial for our experiment.
+For training, after some experimentation, we settled on an n1-standard high-CPU instance with balanced CPU and memory configurations.
+This setup provided sufficient computational resources without unnecessary overhead.
+In hindsight, we could have optimized further by selecting an instance with less RAM, but since we weren’t at risk of exceeding our allocated credits, we prioritized ease of use over fine-tuning the instance type.
+However, the high-CPU configuration was essential for our experiments.

-The VMs ran a lightweight Debian-based operating system.
+The virtual machines were configured to run a lightweight Debian-based operating system, ensuring efficiency and quick startup times.

 ### Question 19